Berlusconi seen falling short in Italy election

-ROME (Reuters) - Silvio Berlusconi has little chance of destabilizing a center-left government after Italy’s February election and outgoing premier Mario Monti is the most likely to become kingmaker, one of Italy’s top experts on voting trends said on Wednesday.
+ROME, Jan 9 (Reuters) - Silvio Berlusconi has little chance of destabilising a centre-left government after Italy’s February election and outgoing premier Mario Monti is the most likely to become kingmaker, one of Italy’s top experts on voting trends said on Wednesday.

 This prediction may reassure investors worried by the risk that Berlusconi could play a spoiler role after the election, returning Italy to the kind of instability that forced his replacement by Monti in November 201l as Italy careened towards a Greek-type meltdown.

-The center left of Pier Luigi Bersani, which is well ahead in opinion polls, is thought certain to win the lower house.
-But the real battle will be in the Senate, where seats are decided on a regional basis.
+The centre-left of Pier Luigi Bersani, which is well ahead in opinion polls, is thought certain to win the lower house.
+But the real battle will be in the Senate where seats are decided on a regional basis.

 Berlusconi’s strategy, fortified by an electoral pact this week with the federalist Northern League, is to win enough Senate seats to prevent Bersani passing legislation.